turbot/guardrails-samples/api_examples/graphql/clients/python/run_policies_batches/README.md

-# Run Policies In Batches
+# Run policies in batches

 Finds all controls matching the provided filter, then re-runs them in batches if `--execute` is set.
 After each batch the script will then enter cool down mode which will wait a number of seconds before running the